 • 1 Kg.
 Chicken breast

-• 3 tablespoons light soy
+• 3 tablespoons of light soy

 • 2 tablespoons of rice wine